Mekong: Geology

 The last glacial period came to an abrupt end about 19,000 years ago (19 ka) when sea levels rose rapidly, reaching a maximum of about 4.5 m above present levels in the early Holocene about 8 ka.
-At this time the shoreline of the South China Sea almost reached Phnom Penh and cores recovered from near Angkor Borei contained sediments deposited under the influence of tides, and salt marsh and mangrove swamp deposits.
-Sediments deposited in the Tonle Sap Great Lake about this time (7.9–7.3 ka) also show indications of marine influence, suggesting a connection to the South China Sea.
-Although the hydraulic relationships between the Mekong and the Tonle Sap Great Lake systems during the Holocene are not well understood, it is clear that between 9,000 and 7,500 years ago the confluence of the Tonle Sap and the Mekong was in proximity to the South China Sea.
+At this time the shoreline of the South China Sea almost reached Phnom Penh, and cores recovered from near Angkor Borei contained sediments deposited under the influence of tides, and salt marsh and mangrove swamp deposits.
+Sediments deposited in the Tonlé Sap about this time (7.9–7.3 ka) also show indications of marine influence, suggesting a connection to the South China Sea.
+Although the hydraulic relationships between the Mekong and the Tonlé Sap systems during the Holocene are not well understood, it is clear that between 9,000 and 7,500 years ago the confluence of the Tonlé Sap River and the Mekong was in proximity to the South China Sea.

 The present river morphology of the Mekong Delta developed over the last 6,000 years.
 During this period, the delta advanced 200 km over the continental shelf of the South China Sea, covering an area of more than 62500 km2.
 From 5.3 to 3.5 ka the delta advanced across a broad embayment formed between higher ground near the Cambodian border and uplands north of Ho Chi Minh City.
 During this phase of its development the delta was sheltered from the wave action of long-shore currents and was constructed largely through fluvial and tidal processes.
 At this time the delta was advancing at a rate of 17 to 18 m per year.
 After 3.5 ka, however, the delta had built out beyond the embayment and became subject to wave action and marine currents.
 These deflected deposition south-eastwards in the direction of the Cà Mau Peninsula, which is one of the most recent features of the delta.

 For much of its length the Mekong flows through bedrock channels, i.e., channels that are confined or constrained by bedrock or old alluvium in the bed and riverbanks.
-Geomorphologic features normally associated with the alluvial stretches of mature rivers, such as meanders, oxbow lakes, cut-offs, and extensive floodplains are restricted to a short stretch of the mainstream around Vientiane and downstream of Kratie where the river develops alluvial channels that are free of control exerted by the underlying bedrock.
+Geomorphologic features normally associated with the alluvial stretches of mature rivers, such as meanders, oxbow lakes, cut-offs, and extensive floodplains are restricted to a short stretch of the mainstream around Vientiane and downstream of Kratié where the river develops alluvial channels that are free of control exerted by the underlying bedrock.